pupenasan/hmi/citect/parameters.md

  From Version 7.0 Citect SCADA uses TCP/IP to facilitate communications across a network.

 **Note:** TCP/IP address information for servers is configured within the Citect SCADA project itself.
-See [Add a Network Address](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Content/Add_a_Network_Address.html) for more information.
+See Add a Network Address for more information.

 When you complete the Profile Setup Wizard, the chosen network model is written to the `[LAN]` section in the `ini` file; for example: